kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Player-Playlist-API.md

 ---
 layout: page
-title: Configuring and Customizing Kaltura Player Playlists
+title: Configuring and Customizing Kaltura Web Video Player Playlists
 weight: 405
 ---

-The Kaltura Player provides a robust playlist plugin that allows rendering a playlist of entries with many configuration options, such as:
+The Kaltura Web Video Player provides a robust playlist plugin that allows rendering a playlist of entries with many configuration options, such as:

 * Render the playlist to the right, left, top or bottom of the Player
 * Render a vertical or horizontal playlist